Pedro-H-Fialho/Pedro-H-Fialho/README.md

 - 👩🏻‍🚀 I'm the founder and CTO of Nowigo;

-- 👩🏻‍💻 Senior Software Engineer at WatchGuard;
+- 👩🏻‍💻 Staff Development Engineer at WatchGuard;

 ### Where to find me: